 SUMMARY: This document contains final and temporary regulations relating to the tax on the entry of taxable fuel into the United States.
 These regulations affect enterers of taxable fuel, other importers of record, and certain sureties.
-The text of the temporary regulations also serves as the text of the proposed regulations (REG-120616-03) set forth in the notice of proposed rulemaking on this subject in the Proposed Rules section in this issue of the Federal Register.
+The text of the temporary regulations also serves as the text of the proposed regulations (REG-120616-03) set forth in the notice of proposed rulemaking on this subject in this issue of the Bulletin.

 DATES: Effective Date: These regulations are effective on September 28, 2004.

-Applicability Dates: For dates of applicability, see §§ 48.4081-1T(b) and 48.4081-3T(c)(ii) and (iv).
+Applicability Dates: For dates of applicability, see §§48.4081-1T(b) and 48.4081-3T(c)(2)(ii) and (iv).